BlueWizardHat/bash-git-prompt-hook/README.md

 - GIT_PROMPT_RIGHT_LENGTH=&lt;number&gt; -
 	tells the prompt to try to fit the git information into the number of characters and put the result into a variable `git_prompt_right`.
+If git information cannot fit it will revert to printing on a separate line.

-- GIT_PROMPT_DISABLE_PRINT={true,false} -
+- GIT_PROMPT_DISABLE_PRINT=false -
-	tells the prompt to never actually print a line.
+	if `true` tells the prompt to never actually print a line.
 Instead put the information into either `git_prompt_right` or `git_prompt_line` depending on weather `GIT_PROMPT_RIGHT_LENGTH` is set and the information can fit.